ray-project/ray/doc/source/tempfile.rst

 You can also use ``default_worker.py --temp-dir={your temp path}`` to start a new worker with given *root temporary directory*.

+The *root temporary directory* you specified will be given as it is without pids or datetime attached.

 Layout of Temporary Files
 -------------------------